aftershootco/Unicons/README.md

 1. Put the SVG file in /src/svg

-2. Run `sh gc.sh`
+2. Run `sh generate.sh`.
-   this will generate react component in /test

-3. Create and index.ts / index.js to export the components.
-Additionlly you can use the sh script, gi.sh to generate automatically

-4. Finnaly, run `sh gs.sh`.
-   This will generat the stories in /story-test
+   This will generate a /test folder will icon components, as well as the stories.

+3. Once, teste and satisfied, move your component and stories in the right folders (icons or stories)

 ## Contributors